-The filing fee for Form I-539 is \$370, except for certain A and G nonimmigrants who are not required to pay a fee, as noted in these Instructions.
+The filing fee for Form I-539 is \$370, with certain exceptions as noted.

-An additional biometrics services fee of \$85 is required for you and for each person included on a Form I-539A, except for certain A, G, and NATO nonimmigrants who are not required to pay a fee.
+An additional biometrics services fee of \$85 is required for you and for each person included on a Form I-539A, with certain exceptions as noted.
 After you submit Form I-539, USCIS will notify you about when and where to go for biometrics services.